-In my previous article, I talked about the first of three building blocks in the CRM Ready Organizational Model – organizational structure.
 In this blog, I’ll dive into building block number two, which is about training, or having a training system.

 - Adoption.
 Adoption comes from two places primarily.
 It comes through leadership engagement, and training; specifically how well you train your users.